Callee84/Cabins/README.md

 - I've used boostrap as a core for style & CSS
 - The split image i found as a code along on youtube with credits to Code Instinct.
 - For the news / post funcitions I've took inspiration from Code Institute's Walkthough project "I Think Therefore I Blog" and John Elder from Codemy.com.
+- Images on this site was found on Pexels and was free to use.

 - Big thanks to Ed in Tutor support who helped me massivly when I had to drop the database and start over and also for help in solving some issues with authenticaitons.